 CSS Animation Example

 Below is an example of a CSS animation.
 There are multiple states that the graphic passes through and it loops.
 The steam shrinks in size, ascends upwards, and fades away.
 This image is much more dynamic than a CSS transition would be.

 CSS transitions and animations have many similarities.
 However, it's clear that they also have significant differences that should guide how you use them on your website to improve your marketing efforts.
-Transitions are generally best for simple from-to movements, while animations are for more complex series of movements.
+Whichever you decide, adding transition or animation effects to your site can engage and delight your visitors, and keep them coming back.

 Editor's note: This post was originally published in March 2020 and has been updated for comprehensiveness.

 Originally published Sep 10, 2021 7:00:00 AM, updated September 10 2021